ampproject/amphtml/extensions/amp-analytics/linker-id-forwarding.md

   }
 }
 ```
-In this example configuration the parameter would be appendend to any outgoing links matching the `source` or `canonical` domains.
+In this example configuration, the parameter would be appendend to any outgoing links matching the `source` or `canonical` domains.
 This is because the `destinationDomains` entry has been omitted and this is the default behavior.
-You can see that `proxyOnly` has been set to `false`.
-This overrides the default behavior and indicates that the linker should manage outgoing links in all contexts that this amp page might be served in.
-Finally we have set `enabled` to be `true`.
+The example has `proxyOnly` set to `false`, this overrides the default behavior and indicates that the linker should manage outgoing links in all contexts this amp page might be served in.
+Finally, we have set `enabled` to be `true`.
 This is necessary to tell the runtime that we would like to enable this linker configuration.

 #### Destination Domain Matching

-Lets say there is a linker configured on a page being served at the URL  `https://www-amp-example-com.cdn.ampproject.org/v/s/www.amp.example.com/amp/cool/story`.
-The canonical url is given as `https://www.example.com/cool/story` from the html on the page. (`<link rel="canonical" href="https://www.example.com/cool/story">`)
+If there is a linker configured on a page being served at the URL  `https://www-amp-example-com.cdn.ampproject.org/v/s/www.amp.example.com/amp/cool/story`, the canonical url is given as `https://www.example.com/cool/story` from the html on the page. (`<link rel="canonical" href="https://www.example.com/cool/story">`)

 On this example page there could be several outlinks.
 We will assume that the `destinationDomains` entry has been omitted, and therefore the linker will fallback to the default behavior.
 The table below shows some of the cases in which the linker would append the param.